Nine Muses (group): 2009: Formation and "Give Me"

-2010–2011: Debut, awards win and commercial popularity
+2010–2011: Debut, Jaekyung's withdrawal, Hyuna's addition, members departure, Euaerin's return, further releases and commercial popularity

 Nine Muses officially debuted on August 12, 2010 with the single album Let's Have a Party.
 Its lead single, "No Playboy", was written and produced by Rainstone and Park Jin-young.
 The album debuted at number 18 on the Gaon Album Chart, while "No Playboy" peaked at number 56 on the Gaon Digital Chart.

-In October, Jaekyung left the group to concentrate on her modeling career and was replaced by Hyuna prior to promotions for the group's second single, "Ladies".
+In October, Jaekyung was expelled from the group because the CEO of the company believed that she lacked passion for music, she was replaced by Hyuna prior to promotions for the group's second single, "Ladies".
 In December, Nine Muses won a Top Ten Singers Award at the Korean Culture Entertainment Awards.
 Later that month, the group performed in Japan for the first time, alongside boyband ZE:A, at the Seoul Train: Nine Muses & Friends concert in Tokyo.

-In February 2011, Star Empire announced that members Bini and Rana had left the group to focus on acting and modeling while Euaerin had left the group to focus on her studies.
-However, Euaerin ultimately re-joined the group, which released the digital single "Figaro" as a seven-piece group on August 18, 2011.
+In February 2011, Star Empire announced the departure of members Bini, Rana and Euaerin.
+Bini was expelled from the group due to the same reason that led to Jaekyung's expulsion from the group.
+Rana said she couldn't handle the pressure of being the leader, so she decided to quit the group, although years later in an interview she revealed that one of the reasons why she left 9MUSES it was because she just couldn't sing.
+Euaerin decided to go to Japan, but rejoined the group in April of that same year because the plans had not gone as she wanted..
+They make their comeback with the digital single "Figaro" as a seven-piece group on August 18, 2011.